Skip to content

 (ts/assert-path-equals [:auth :state] :validating {:frame :test/auth-flow})

-Two assertion surfaces sharing one name root — pick by test context. (ts/assert-path-equals path expected) / (ts/assert-db-equals expected-db) is the sync clojure.test-aware fn-family for in-process tests (reports via do-report).
+Two assertion surfaces sharing one name root — pick by test context. (ts/assert-path-equals path expected) is the sync clojure.test-aware assertion fn for in-process tests (reports via do-report; a full-db check compares directly against app-db-value).
 The sibling surface is the :rf.assert/* event-vector family (:rf.assert/path-equals, :rf.assert/sub-equals, :rf.assert/state-is, :rf.assert/dispatched?, :rf.assert/no-warnings, :rf.assert/effect-emitted, :rf.assert/path-matches) used inside a Story :script block — see 007 §Play functions for the canonical vocabulary and its dual-mode behaviour (checked-step list in dev/docs, loud failures in test mode, simulation breakpoints in agent mode).
 Choose by test surface: assert-path-equals from a deftest body; :rf.assert/path-equals from a story variant's :script / :assertions.
 The shared path-equals root is deliberate — same intent (db-shape assertion), different runner/reporting channel; readers navigating between the two surfaces do not need a translation table.

 poll-until example

 Use for async settles whose post-condition is observable in state.
-Replaces incidental Thread/sleep N / js/setTimeout whose intent is "give the cascade time to drain".
+Replaces incidental Thread/sleep N / js/setTimeout whose intent is "give the drain time to complete".
 NOT a substitute for timer-semantics sleeps that prove behaviour within / past a specific window (grace, throttle, debounce, "no event fires within N ms").

 JVM (synchronous — returns the truthy value, throws on timeout):